TechnLibrary/quiz/README.md

 ## How to Use

 1. Clone or download the repository to your local machine.
-2. Open the `index.html` file in your web browser.
+2. Open the `main.html` file in your web browser.
 3. Start the quiz and answer the questions.
-4. After completing the quiz, see your score and review your answers.
+4. After completing the quiz, see your score.

 ## Credits